Look outside the box for time management tools

 “Coming back from a weekend, I’m generally more energized,” he says.
 So he recommends avoiding wasting that valuable motivation on things that don’t matter as much to the big picture.

-Kwok also believes his personality profile has a lot to do with how he uses his time management skills to structure and prioritize his work.
+Kwok also believes his personality profile has a lot to do with how he uses his time management tools and skills to structure and prioritize his work.
 After taking a test to determine whether he’s an introvert or extrovert, he found out that he’s right down the middle.
 “They call me an ambivert,” he says.
 “Sometimes I like less stimulating environments, and sometimes I like more.”

 Closer to the end of the workweek, he has noticed that he tends toward the extrovert side of the spectrum, possibly because he’s looking forward to the weekend.
 That’s when he seeks out busier environments, like open spaces at the office or a nearby coffee shop.
 On the other end of the spectrum, at the beginning of the week, he prefers quiet time and ample space where he has room to do more strategic thinking.

-Effective time management skills help you recharge
+Effective time management tools and skills help you recharge

 Through it all, Kwok stresses the importance of recharging.
 For example, he likes to start his mornings with exercise.